campuscoindev/MASTERNODE/README.md

 **Ubuntu 16.04**:
 ```
-systemctl status CampusCoin #To check the service is running.
+systemctl status CampusCoin      #Checks if the service is running.
-systemctl start CampusCoin #To start CampusCoin service.
+systemctl start CampusCoin       #Start your CampusCoin service.
-systemctl stop CampusCoin #To stop CampusCoin service.
+systemctl stop CampusCoin        #Stop your CampusCoin service.
-systemctl is-enabled CampusCoin #This will check if the CampusCoin service is enabled on boot or not
+systemctl is-enabled CampusCoin  #Checks if the CampusCoin service is enabled on boot.
 ```

 If you need any assistance, feel free to stop by the [CampusCoin Discord](https://discord.gg/m6qUBKy) or [CampusCoin Telegram](https://t.me/CMPCO).